 Often, expats who find themselves working abroad will have their salaries paid into their account in a different currency than their native currency.
 It works the same way with pensions that are paid in the currency of the country that is paying the pension.

 What offshore accounts do is to facilitate multi-currency banking – like the Zend multi-currency account – which means that you can receive money in one currency and pay from the account in another.
 One important aspect of offshore accounts is that you can avoid the hefty commission fees that would be levied on funds arriving in a native bank account.
 This also helps you to navigate your way around the ups and downs of the currency markets.
+In addition to receiving and sending payments, you can hold your funds in more than one currency at any given moment and wait until currency rates work in your favour before you decide to move them.

 Added Protection